 Brita filter pitchers don’t.
 But Brita will soon be introducing a first-of-its-kind whole-house water filter that does — the PFAS Titanium Series.

-PFAS takes 1000 years or more to degrade under normal circumstances.
+These substances takes 1000 years or more to degrade under normal circumstances.
 But groundbreaking research from Northwestern University shows that two common household chemicals — lye and dimethyl sulfoxide — may someday be able to treat forever chemicals in both the soil and water.